paulyiu312/csci3100-project/README.md

 Visiters can login as guest or user, where the former can only get access to "Play", "Leaderboard" and "Logout" options in main menu.

-In "Leaderboard" page, users can view the rank of other users according to "HighestScore" or "AccumulatedScore" by clikcing the buttons at table head.
+In "Leaderboard" page, users can view the rank of other users according to "HighestScore" or "AccumulatedScore" by clikcing the buttons at head of the table.

 In "Friends" page, users can add or remove friends as well as view the ID of their current friends stored in their friend lists.